derekjan1240/Design-and-implement-Real-Time-Education-Video-Platform/README.md

 ## About
 Node JS server (Express + EJS + Bootstrap + Mlab)
-Use Node JS to create the education video platform with Member system and Shopping-cart system and LineBot and WebRTC streaming.
+Use Node JS to create the education video platform with Member system, Shopping-cart system, LineBot and WebRTC streaming.

 ## Systems
 #### Member system